 Use rewards such as dog treats or food to help your pup associate the triggers with positive experiences.
 You can also reward your dog with a favorite toy or activity instead of using food.
 Repeat the process often and increase intensity only when the pup has fully acclimated to the trigger at the current distance.
 If your dog suffers from severe anxiety, it may be helpful to work with an animal behaviorist, veterinary behaviorist, or professional dog trainer rather than taking on the training yourself.

-While training is a long-term treatment for anxiety, giving your pup calming chews may help decrease symptoms in the short-term.
+While training is a long-term treatment for anxiety, giving your pup calming chews may help in the short-term.
 These calming treats contain ingredients such as chamomile, hemp oil, valerian root, ginger root, and passionflower that may help naturally reduce stress.